How to register a foreign branch in Brunei

 How long will it take for our branch registration to get approved by the Registrar?

-Branch registration is generally processed within 3 working days of submission on ROCBN portal, payment of the capital fee and complete due diligence, unless your application requires a separate government agency for approval specific to your industry.
+Branch registration is generally processed minimum 14 working days upon submission on ROCBN portal, payment of the capital fee and complete due diligence, unless your application requires a separate government agency for approval specific to your industry.

 About post registration and ongoing compliance